apacheignite/documentation/odbc-driver/odbc-driver.md

   "title": "Building ODBC driver"
 }
 [/block]
-Ignite ODBC Driver shipped in sources.
+Ignite ODBC Driver shipped in sources as a part of Apache Ignite package.
 It means that you need to build it before you are going to be able to use it.
+For instructions on how to acquire and set up Apache Ignite itself please refer to [Getting Started](doc:getting-started) page.

 As ODBC Driver is written in C++ it is shipped as as part of the Apache Ignite C++ and depends on some of the C++ libraries.
 More specifically it depends on utils and binary Ignite libraries.
 It means you will need to build them prior to building ODBC driver itself.